DannLK/Box-Slider/README.md

 # Box-Slider
 Demo of a box slider game created in unity with C#.
 Play as the mighty red box and avoid the impending obstacles ahead.
-Demo incorporates score UI and smooth player movement.
+Demo incorporates score UI, smooth player movements, and realistic player collisions.

 Demo: BoxSlider.surge.sh